Background pattern

 If you forget to take TAGRISSO

-If you interrupt treatment with TAGRISSO
+If you stop taking TAGRISSO

-If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Very common(may affect more than 1 in 10 people)
+VeryFrequent(may affect more than 1 in 10 people)

-• Stomatitis: inflammation of the inner lining of the mouth or the formation of ulcers in the mouth.
+• Stomatitis: inflammation of the lining of the mouth or the formation of ulcers in the mouth.

 • Loss of appetite.

-Common(may affect up to 1 in 10 people):
+Frequent(may affect up to 1 in 10 people):

 • Nosebleeds (epistaxis).